 Asian Civil Engineering Coordinating Council (ACECC), together with the Japan Society of Civil Engineers (JSCE) and the Philippine Institute of Civil Engineers (PICE).
-ACECC now has 13 organizational members with JSCE providing the permanent secretariat to the Council.
+ACECC now has 15 organizational members with ASCE providing the permanent secretariat to the Council.

-ACECC organizes the Civil Engineering Conference in the Asian Region (CECAR), which is held every three years in one of the 13 countries participating in ACECC.
-CECAR 8 will take place in Tokyo, Japan on April 16-28, 2019.
+ACECC organizes the Civil Engineering Conference in the Asian Region (CECAR), which is held every three years in one of the 15 countries participating in ACECC.
+CECAR 9 will take place in Goa, India on September 21–23, 2022.

 Pan American Union of Engineering Organizations (UPADI) is the organization that promotes the integration of the engineering associations of the Pan American region with the mission of actively contributing to the economic and social development of the peoples in the areas related to the exercise of the profession.
 It was created on July 20, 1949, with the association of engineers from 16 Pan-American countries.